 your diet and living environment, the fewer the poisons that will need to be removed.

-For most of us, this is an ongoing process as we try to strike the balance between
+For most of us, this is a matter of trying to strike the balance between enjoying

-doing what we want and what we know is right for our bodies.
+life and doing what we know is right for our bodies.

-Every move you make toward supporting your natural detox pathways is a step in the
+your natural detox pathways is a step in the right direction.

 Nicastro H, Ross S, Milner J. Garlic and onions: Their cancer prevention properties.